 - Radiation – As noted above, heat radiates directly outward from a heat source.
 It travels in a straight line, heating up substances that absorb its energy along the way.

-By controlling for the third type of transfer, radiant barriers block heat from entering the home.
+By controlling for the third type of transfer, radiant barriers block heat from entering and regulate the heat flow in the home.
 Other kinds of insulation work differently, aiming to slow down the first two methods of heat transfer.
 In practice, this means that radiant barriers work in a drastically different way from other insulation.

 In fact, radiant barriers work better the hotter it is!